Best Sources of Protein on a BudgetRead more

 Real dairy milk’s ingredient list is short — simply milk and vitamins D and A. Compare milk with some non-dairy milks, and the list can be much longer.
 In fact, many plant-based drinks have 10 or more added ingredients, including salt, sugar, stabilizers, sunflower lecithin, gellan gum, zinc gluconate, calcium carbonate, vitamin E acetate, vitamin B12, vitamin D2 and emulsifiers like locust bean gum.

 Dairy milk is naturally nutrient rich.
-It’s also a nutrient powerhouse that provides essential nutrients, including calcium, vitamin D and potassium.
-These are important nutrients to incorporate into your diet, because they are three of the four nutrients many Americans – including children — often are lacking in their diets as described by the Dietary Guidelines for Americans.
+It’s also a nutrient powerhouse that provides essential nutrients, including calcium and vitamin D. These are important nutrients to incorporate into your diet, because they are two of the four nutrients many Americans – including children — often are lacking in their diets as described by the Dietary Guidelines for Americans.

 Adding dairymilk to meals, either in a glass or to your family’s favorite recipes, is a simple way to increase both you and your kids’ intake of these important nutrients.